 You’ve worked hard to attain a certain level of recognition.
-Any awards or achievements you’ve gathered along the way should be showcased for everyone to see.
-At the same time, you don’t want to seem like you’re just bragging, or distract from the purpose of your site.
+Any awards or achievements you’ve gathered should be showcased for everyone to see.
+At the same time, you don’t want to seem like you’re just bragging or distracting from the purpose of your site.
 Figuring out where and how to show off your triumphs isn’t always as easy as it sounds.

 So, what are some useful ways of showcasing your accomplishments without distracting visitors?
 Here are six ways to show off your achievements and a few examples of sites showcasing their awards in smart ways:

-If you have a number of awards and want to highlight them, it might be best to give them a separate page.
-Users who are interested in learning more can click on the tab or link to your awards page, while those who don’t really care can avoid the awards section altogether.
+If you have several awards and want to highlight them, giving them a separate page might be best.
+Users interested in learning more can click on the tab or link to your awards page, while those who don’t care can avoid the awards section altogether.

-Even when you place your awards on a separate page, think about how they help your brand meet the goals you’ve set and why customers should care that you won that award.
+Even when you place your awards on a separate page, think about how they help your brand meet your goals and why customers should care that you won that award.
 A short explanation of the award and what it means for your company should suffice.

-Motion graphics are one of the biggest trends of the year, so using animated images to showcase your latest awards not only draws the user’s eye but also shows that your site is up-to-date.
+Motion graphics are one of the year’s biggest trends, so using animated images to showcase your latest awards draws the user’s eye and shows that your site is up-to-date.
 They can also highlight your most recent accomplishments.
-You will draw attention to the accolades you’ve received, but if the visitor wants to ignore the graphic, they simply scroll on down the page.
+You will draw attention to the accolades you’ve received, but if visitors want to ignore the graphic, they scroll down the page.

 DB Krieg, Inc. uses this technique and adds a bold headline that they have been named the top seal coating contractor five years in a row.
 They include emblems showing their wins from 2015 through today.
 In smaller print, they also list their A+ rating with the BBB.
-Highlighting the information near the top of the page shows anyone thinking of hiring them that they are respected by many others.
+Highlighting the information near the top of the page shows anyone thinking of hiring them that many others respect them.

 You could also use a timeline to show the different awards you’ve won over time.
-This can go in a sidebar or on its own page, but the key is to keep it short and to the point.
-You can always make links clickable and share more about each award and why you won it or what it means to your brand.
-Keep in mind the focus of your typical site visitor and why they would or wouldn’t care about each award.
+This can go in a sidebar or on its page, but the key is to keep it short and to the point.
+You can always make links clickable and share more about each award, why you won it, or what it means to your brand.
+Remember the focus of your typical site visitor and why they would or wouldn’t care about each award.

 Lobagola adds emblems at the side of their landing page that show trust factors to users without intruding on the experience.
-They offer a variety of tours through their site, so selections are more limited than for a site that sells clothing, shoes or accessories.
-This allows them to focus on the sidebar and draw user attention to the reasons travelers should trust them with their next trip.
+They offer a variety of tours through their site, so selections are more limited than for a site that sells clothing, shoes, or accessories.
+This allows them to focus on the sidebar and draw user attention to why travelers should trust them with their next trip.

-There are many things you can place in the footer of your website, including additional navigation, contact forms and, of course, awards and certificates.
+You can place many things in the footer of your website, including additional navigation, contact forms, and, of course, awards and certificates.

 Find the Right Balance